ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ### Audience

 The access token is intended for use at one or more RS's.
-The AS can identify those RS's to allow each RS to ensure that the token is not receiving a token intended for someone else.
+The AS can list a token's intended RS's to allow each RS to ensure that the RS is not receiving a token intended for someone else.
 The AS and RS have to agree on the nature of any audience identifiers represented by the token, but the URIs of the RS are a common pattern.